 4. Nike Running Therma Sphere Hood Mask

-Nike is another big name in sports, and their balaclava is constructed of a polyester/spandex mix.
+Nike’s neck warmer is constructed of a polyester/spandex mix.
 While it may be as warm as wool, it makes for a light, breathable, and easy-to-pull-over-your-head piece of gear.

 - Dri-FIT technology makes it moisture-wicking